Edwin Franko Goldman: Career

+Death

-Edwin Franko Goldman died at Montefiore Hospital in New York on February 21, 1956, and his son Richard Franko Goldman succeeded him as conductor of the Goldman Band.
+Goldman died at Montefiore Hospital in New York on February 21, 1956, and his son Richard Franko Goldman succeeded him as conductor of the Goldman Band.
 For his contribution to the radio industry, Goldman has a star on the Hollywood Walk of Fame at 6410 Hollywood Boulevard.
 The Goldman Band Shell in Allentown, Pennsylvania's West Park is also named in his honor.
 For over 100 years, the band shell has been the home to the Allentown Band, of which Goldman was the first guest conductor in 1927.

 Goldman's works

-In his lifetime, Goldman composed over 150 works, his most famous being:
+In his lifetime, Goldman composed over 150 works, including: